 Delta Basic Economy vs. Main Cabin: What’s the difference

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.These days, airlines have jazzy words to classify everything type of seat: Economy, Basic Economy, Economy Plus, Main Cabin, etc. Is there really a difference in experience within the coach cabin?
+Here’s our full advertising policy: How we make money.These days, airlines have jazzy words to classify everything type of seat: Economy, Basic Economy, Economy Plus, Main Cabin, etc. Is there really a difference in experience within the coach cabin?
 When flying Delta, the difference between Main Cabin fares and Basic Economy is best summed up by one question: Do you care where you sit?
 If your answer is no, then the Basic Economy experience can save you a few extra bucks.
 If you simply can’t fly when you’re not seated at a window (the view!), though, you’ll want to go the Main Cabin route.

 Here’s everything you need to know between Basic Economy and Main Cabin tickets — and how to negate most of its disadvantages simply by having the right airline credit card!